oaespinozap/oaespinozap/README.md

-- 👋 Hi, I’m @oaespinozap
+- 👋 Hello, I'm Hello, I'm @oaespinozap 👋
-- 👀 I’m interested in ... programacion
-- 🌱 I’m currently learning ... java html
-- 💞️ I’m looking to collaborate on ... en eso estoy
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+I am very interested in programming and I am currently learning Java and HTML.
+I am looking to collaborate on projects related to these topics.
+If you want to contact me, you can do so through: omarespinozaa@gmail.com.

+I define myself as an enthusiastic person committed to continuous learning.
+I hope to connect with others who share my interests!

+Also, as a curious fact, I am an international chef.

 <!---
 oaespinozap/oaespinozap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.